the-invisible-man/startracker-c-math/README.md

 # Star Tracker C Math Libraries

-This repository has some early versions of the math functions for a past nanostallite project.
+This repository has some early versions/proof concepts of the math functions for a past nanostallite project.
 The repo comes with trig functions, as well as a quaternion calculator.
 The quaternion cal returns a quaternion given an axis (x, y, z) and angle of rotation, in practice this is used to tackle the [gimbal lock problem](https://www.youtube.com/watch?v=zc8b2Jo7mno).
 It contains a Quaternion object with (w, x, y, z).
 The project includes a star catalog in a csv file, as well as a sql to create the table that holds the csv data.

 The database engine planned for this is mysqlite.